 Tired of soggy sponges that could be breeding bacteria in your sink?
 Attach an everyday hair clip to the sponge to make it stand up - keeping it upright will help keep it dry.

 Washing soda is best for cleaning sponges and cleaning cloths.
 It will remove soap, dirt, or anything else remaining within.
 Things caught in the sponge will cause odors as well as give germs a place to fester.
-I even clean my micro cloths this way.
-It is safe enough to clean Enjo mops and cloths.

 Once a week, sometimes more often, I gather all my cleaning cloths, dish towels, and sponges and do a small load of laundry with hot water, clothes soap, and bleach.
 The sponges get disinfected, smell wonderful, and I know they are clean.